 Natural field experiments

-Meta-analyses and scientific replicability
+Meta-analyses, data syntheses, and scientific replicability

 Meta-analyses in ecology and evolution can be a powerful tool for synthesizing overarching temporal (e.g., Usui et al. 2017 J. Anim.
 Ecol.) and spatial (e.g., Bontrager et al. 2021 Evol.) trends and elucidating their eco-evolutionary predictors.
-I have also used meta-analyses (and new meta-analytic methods) to explore scientific replicability: In an interdisciplinary collaboration spanning the fields of evolutionary biology (I-DEEL lab, University of New South Wales; Senior Lab, University of Sydney) and biomedical science (CAMARADES team, University of Edinburgh), we explored the idea that, counter to long-held belief, experimental standardization may actually lead to reduced replicability through generating idiosyncratic effects.
+I have also used meta-analyses (and new meta-analytic methods) to explore scientific replicability: In an interdisciplinary collaboration spanning the fields of evolutionary biology (I-DEEL lab, University of New South Wales; Senior Lab, University of Sydney) and biomedical science (CAMARADES team, University of Edinburgh), we explored the idea that (counter to long-held belief) experimental standardization may actually lead to reduced replicability through generating idiosyncratic effects.
 We argue the importance of embracing variability in effect-sizes, and suggest that experimental methodologies that generate variability in effect sizes should be incorporated in a systematic manner (Usui et al. 2020 PloS Biology).
-I am exploring this idea further in ecology and evolution, and would love to chat with any potential collaborators!
+I am interested in exploring this idea further in ecology and evolution, and would love to chat with any potential collaborators!